rasm1/Reeltalk-api/README.md

 **Advanced Front-End Portfolio Project(PP5) - Code Institute**

 The *Reeltalk API* is the backend for the reeltalk-frontend application, built using Django Rest Framework.
-It serves as the foundation for a social network ([Reeltalk-frontend NOG TE IMPLEMENTEREN ](https://groovemates-frontend-b3335269700f.herokuapp.com/)) focused on sharing opinions on movies<br>
+It serves as the foundation for a social network [Reeltalk-frontend ](https://reeltalk-project-74cd4a21e230.herokuapp.com/) focused on sharing opinions on movies<br>

 *Reeltalk API* is designed for users who want to share their opinion on their favorite movies.
 Posts can be created to show and promote their favorite movies so that other users can engage with them.
 The post functionality includes: a title, a movie title, content, an image of your favorite movie, moviepostives & negatives as well as a spoiler warning.<br>